-GenV's very large size and principles (particularly its driving emphasis on inclusion and retention) precludes face-to-face or lengthy one-on-one contact.
+GenV's very large size and principles (particularly its driving emphasis on inclusion and retention) largely precludes face-to-face or lengthy one-on-one contact.
 Thus, measurement may occur via:

-- a. accessing existing linked datasets; - b. accessing enhanced or new linked datasets; - c. biosamples, whether GenV-collected or existing; - d. new collection directly by GenV or by services.
+- a. accessing existing linked datasets; - b. accessing enhanced or new linked datasets; - c. biosamples, whether GenV-collected or existing; - d. new collection of brief and largely digital measures directly by GenV or by services.